rocky-linux/documentation/en/rocky/8/guides/package_dev_start.md

 EOF
 ```

+* The above code expects to be pasted to your terminal.
+* If you paste this directly into your .bashrc file, it will not work as expected due to the several *backslashes* (\\)
-* Then pull them into your environment
+* Then pull the functions into your environment

 ```
 source  ~/.bashrc
 ```

-* Note, the above is design to be pasted to your terminal.
-* If you paste directly into your .bashrc file, it will not work as expected due to the *backslash* (\\)

 ## 5 - Development build of the curl package, as an example